 LitCon is proudly hosted through a partnership between the Saskatchewan Festival of Words and the Saskatchewan Writers Guild.

 LitCon is a program aimed to help emerging writers hone their craft.
 In 2020 we are back with a one day conference filled with workshops and pitch sessions for emerging, indie, and self-published writers!
-The event takes place at the Moose Jaw Cultural Centre from 9AM to 5PM.
+This event is postponed until further notice.
 Tickets are $20.
 Check out the schedule below and register!